Estimated reading time: 7 minutes

 Original photography: Stephanie Lesperance

-To ground the 2023 transition in real reading behaviors (not assumptions), I used national research from the Centre National du Livre (CNL) and Ipsos, a global market research firm, on French reading habits to better understand audience segments and expectations.
+To ground the 2023 transition in real reading behaviors (not assumptions), I used national research from the Centre National du Livre (CNL) and Ipsos, a global market research firm, on French reading habits to make clear product decisions.

 These insights informed product and content decisions: